 Dhillon Law Group maintains a robust workplace retaliation practice.
 We have earned national media attention for defending the rights of whistleblowers and other targeted groups within major companies.
-We are known for our aggressive defense of each client, and invite you to learn more about our expertise as whistleblower retaliation lawyers, as well as our other areas of law practice.
+We are known for our aggressive defense of each client and invite you to learn more about our expertise as whistleblower retaliation lawyers, as well as our other areas of law practice.

 Labor codes defend the rights of workers to speak out against discrimination, to participate in workplace investigations, and to “blow the whistle” on illegal activity—without the fear of being terminated or otherwise mistreated by the employer.
-Even so, it is not uncommon for employers to attempt to punish employees who engage in these legally sanctioned activities—by skipping them over for promotions, transferring them to undesirable locations, excluding them from workplace training and mentoring opportunities, and beyond.
+Even so, it is not uncommon for employers to attempt to punish employees who engage in these legally sanctioned activities—by skipping them over for promotions, transferring them to undesirable locations, excluding them from workplace training and mentoring opportunities, and more.

 Such actions fall under the legal heading of workplace retaliation, instances of which range from the overt to the subtle.
-The rule of thumb is that if the employer’s negative action would deter a reasonable person in the situation from speaking out or lodging a complaint, there is legal grounds to view it as retaliation.
+The rule of thumb is that if the employer’s negative action would deter a reasonable person in the situation from speaking out or lodging a complaint, there are legal grounds to view it as retaliation.

 According to federal law, employees have the legal right to complain, either internally or to an outside body such as the Equal Employment Opportunity Commission, the Securities and Exchange Commission, and other federal agencies; these complaints may regard harassment or discrimination without the workplace.
 These legal rights are upheld even if the concerns about unlawful conduct turn out to be untrue, so long as the complaints were made in good faith.

+Whistleblower and retaliation claims are often discussed interchangeably, and there can be some overlap.
 However, they are not synonymous.
 Whistleblowing typically involves claims or complaints that focus on activities prohibited by law and/or activities that compromise public safety.
 A workplace retaliation claim may have more to do with individual employee rights—the right to be paid overtime, the right to speak up against harassment, etc.

 If you believe you have been the subject of retaliatory actions by your employer, we invite you to speak with an employment law attorney from Dhillon Law Group.
 Contact us today to discuss the details of your claim.